openfed/orejime/README.md

     // with the image src and alt attributes: `logo: {src: '...', alt: '...'}`
     // defaults to false
     logo: false,

     // Optional.
+You can pass a 'dark' or 'light' string to change
+    // the theme of both notice wrapper and modal dialog.
+    // defaults to 'light'
+    theme: 'dark',

+    // Optional.
 Set Orejime in debug mode to have a few stuff
     // logged in the console, like warning about missing translations.